cyb3rxp/awesome-soc/README.md

 * Ratio of always-on personal privileged accounts to the number of individuals in roles who should have access to these accounts.
 * Percentage of employees and contractors that have completed mandatory security training.
 * Percentage of employees who report suspicious emails for the standard organization-wide phishing campaigns.
+* Percentage of click-throughs for the organization-wide phishing campaigns in the past 12 months.

 ### SOC/CSIRT SLA: